 Header image courtesy of @lavina.hk (via Instagram)

 Originally published by Beverly Ngai.
-Last updated by Catharina Cheung and Alisa Chau.
+Last updated by Catharina Cheung, Alisa Chau, and Gabriella Lynn.

-In a world where exquisite platters and over-the-top desserts tend to grab the most attention on social media, it says a whole lot when a humble, burnt, ugly duckling of a cake—known as the Basque burnt cheesecake—blows its extravagant competitors out of the water and gets crowned the hottest dessert of 2019.
+In a world where exquisite platters and over-the-top desserts tend to grab the most attention on social media, it says a whole lot when a humble and burnt ugly duckling of a cake—known as the Basque burnt cheesecake—blows its extravagant competitors out of the water and gets crowned the hottest dessert of 2019.

 22 Ships, 22 Ship Street, Wan Chai | (+852) 2555 0722